JuliaLang/PackageCompiler.jl/docs/src/index.md

 - The functionality for replacing the default sysimage (`replace_default=true`) has been removed.
 Instead, you can e.g. create an alias or shortcut that starts Julia with a custom sysimage by specifying the `--sysimage=<PATH/TO/SYSIMAGE>` command line option.
+- Apps now need to make their "main"-functions ccallable by adding `Base.@ccallable` before the function and `::Cint` as a return type, for example `Base.@ccallable julia_main()::Cint ...`.